mainmatter/mainmatter.com/src/posts/2014-01-20-embersimpleauth-010.md

 implementation) into strategy classes** which significantly improves customizability and extensibility.
+Instead of having to override parts of the library, using e.g. a custom authentication method is now as simple as specifying the class in the respective controller: Added something to see if gravity will pick up bigger size The most significant change is the **extraction of everything specific to specific authentication/authorization mechanisms (e.g. the default OAuth 2.0 implementation) into strategy classes** which significantly improves customizability and extensibility.
 Instead of having to override parts of the library, using e.g. a custom authentication method is now as simple as specifying the class in the respective controller:

 ```js
 {% raw %}